At the age of 19 years old, as a young driver on my Provisional (P-Plate) License, I was involved in my first car accident.

 3. Take photos!

 Remember, especially in the absence of pen and paper, your mobile phone is a valuable tool.
-Don’t be afraid to use your phone to make notes or take photos of any of relevant information.
+Don’t be afraid to use your phone to make notes or take photos of any of relevant information after the accident.